CodePushGo/website/src/content/blog/en/staging-ota-updates-best-practices.md

 | Download Performance | Measures CDN response times and bandwidth usage |
 | Error Logging | Provides detailed diagnostics for errors |

-These features make Capgo a powerful tool for developers, enabling them to test and refine updates effectively.
+These features make CodePushGo a powerful tool for developers, enabling them to test and refine updates effectively.

-### Capgo Setup Steps
+### CodePushGo Setup Steps

-Getting started with Capgo for staging is simple.
-First, install the Capgo plugin using this command:
+Getting started with CodePushGo for staging is simple.
+First, install the CodePushGo plugin using this command:

 ```bash
 npx @capgo/cli init
 ```

-Capgo works with both **[Capacitor](https://capacitorjs.com/) 6 and 7**, ensuring it fits into various development workflows.
+CodePushGo works with both **[Capacitor](https://capacitorjs.com/) 6 and 7**, ensuring it fits into various development workflows.
 For staging environments, follow these steps:

 -   **Set up separate update channels** for staging and production to keep environments distinct.
 -   **Enable detailed error tracking** to catch issues early.
 -   Use the **one-click rollback feature** to quickly revert updates if needed.

-With **750 apps in production** and **23.5 million updates delivered** [\[1\]](https://capgo.app/), Capgo has proven its reliability for managing OTA updates efficiently and securely.
+With **750 apps in production** and **23.5 million updates delivered** [\[1\]](https://capgo.app/), CodePushGo has proven its reliability for managing OTA updates efficiently and securely.

 ## Conclusion: OTA Update Guidelines